nof20/voter-warehouse/Docs/Datasets.md

 ## Results

 * `Results.OpenElections` is the full set of results from the NY Open elections project on Github.
-(255 MB, 1.29 million rows)
+(255 MB, 1.29 million rows).
+Note this data set is produced by a variety of volunteers, and sometimes has gaps and duplicate data (e.g. 'Total' rows included).
+* `Results.Curated` is a curated set of election results, taken directly from the New York Board of Elections Website.
+This has been reviewed manually to ensure completeness and accuracy, although doesn't cover as many races as OpenElections.

 Next: see [example queries](ExampleQueries.md).